galaxyproject/galaxy-hub/src/GalaxyUpdates/2013_10/index.md

 [Fast UniFrac](http://unifrac.colorado.edu) provides a suite of tools for the comparison of microbial communities using phylogenetic information.
 See "[Fast UniFrac: facilitating high-throughput phylogenetic analyses of microbial communities including analysis of pyrosequencing and PhyloChip data](http://www.nature.com/ismej/journal/v4/n1/full/ismej200997a.html)" by M Hamady, C Lozupone and R Knight, *[The ISME Journal](http://www.nature.com/ismej/index.html)* (2010) 4, 17–27; doi:10.1038/ismej.2009.97

-No login is required to use [Fast UniFrac](http://unifrac.colorado.edu) and the site has [mailto:MicrobiomeHelp AT colorado DOT edu](email support).
+No login is required to use [Fast UniFrac](http://unifrac.colorado.edu) and the site has [email support](mailto:MicrobiomeHelp AT colorado DOT edu).
 [Fast UniFrac](http://unifrac.colorado.edu) is sponsored by the [Knight Lab at the University of Colorado at Boulder](https://knightlab.colorado.edu/).

 ## kmer-SVM